Fall Prevention in The Elderly – High Risk for Falls?

 Medications

-- Review your medications with your physician and eliminate any that are not absolutely necessary.
-Ask about side effects.
-Some medications, especially for blood pressure cause lightheadedness and dizziness (orthostatic hypotension).
-Muscle relaxants, sleeping pills, and pain medications can have major side effects.
+- Review your medications with your doctor and eliminate any that aren’t absolutely necessary.
+Be sure to ask about side effects, as some medications—particularly those for blood pressure—can cause lightheadedness or dizziness (a condition known as orthostatic hypotension).
+Muscle relaxants, sleeping pills, and pain medications can also come with significant side effects that may increase your risk of falls..

-- If you have reached the point that you need an assistive device like a walker or cane, don’t be embarrassed.
-Your good health is most important!
+- If you’ve reached the point where an assistive device like a walker or cane is necessary, don’t let embarrassment hold you back.
+Prioritizing your health and safety is far more important!

 Your Environment